iterative/dvc.org/content/docs/command-reference/add.md

 ## Example: Large external data {#straight-to-cache}

-Sometimes you may want to add a large dataset currently found in an external location, so it becomes local to the project.
+Sometimes you may want to add a large dataset currently found in an external location.
 But what if there's not enough disk space to download the data?

 The `--out` option lets you add external data in a way that it's
 <abbr>cached</abbr> first, and then